MechLizard/Wiki_Pathfinding/readme.md

 - Familiarized myself with Regex to identify and extract important items from text.

 Belal:
+- The more langauges and libraries you are using will require more configurations and it is easy to lose track of what frameworks/languages are running on so it is best to keep a small amount of languages used.
+- How to run a backend and front-end simultaneously
+- Familiarized myself with React, Nodejs, express api, and C++ Addon

 Mohamad:
 - Became more experienced with frontend development. utilized HTML and CSS to structure and style the website's elements.
 Learning how to use CSS rules to customize the appearance of text, buttons, images, and other UI components.